On Certified Randomness from Fourier Sampling or Random Circuit Sampling

-We now show that, if $A$ is nearly deterministic (given $f$), then $p_B(A)$ is larger than $p_G(A)$. {\mathsf{Good}} {\mathsf{Bad}} \begin{theorem} Suppose that $A$ makes $O(N^{1/9})$ queries to $f$.
-Suppose with probability at least $1-q$ over $f$, the min-entropy of $A^f$ is at most $ h = -\log(1-p_G(A)/3+q)$.
+We now show that $|\mathsf{Bad}|$ is exponentially larger than $|\mathsf{Good}|$, which implies that conditioned on $A$ being almost deterministic, $A$ passes $\mathsf{FHOG}$ with negligible probability (over the choice of random functions). {\mathsf{Good}} {\mathsf{Bad}} \begin{theorem} Suppose that $A$ makes at most $O(N^{1/9})$ queries to $F$.
 Then,